This post may contain affiliate links. Please read my disclosure.

-I can never get enough risotto, from sweet potato risotto to pesto risotto to pear risotto to chicken and pumpkin risotto to risotto al forno to chorizo risotto.
+I can never get enough risotto, from sweet potato risotto to pesto risotto to pear risotto to risotto al forno to chorizo risotto.

 To me, it is Italian comfort food 101.
 Most risottos, if not all, start with cooking some onion.
 But one of the most forgotten, but delicious members of the onion group is leeks.